kalebjones101/marcus-gallegos-case-documents/README.md

 ## Document integrity

 Documents are posted as submitted or received.
 Redactions are limited to personal contact information of private individuals where appropriate.

+## Access to Original Media Files

+Original, unaltered media files are retained by Alabama Justice Watchdog (ALJW) in their native format.

+Due to file size, integrity, and chain-of-custody considerations, original files are not distributed publicly.

+Attorneys, journalists, and other qualified reviewers may request access to original files for verification or review purposes.

+Requests should include:
+- Name and affiliation
+- Purpose of the request
+- Intended use of the material

+Requests may be directed to:
+aljusticewatchdog@gmail.com

+SHA-256 hashes for original files are provided in this repository to allow integrity verification upon receipt.